-Seán Crosson is moved by Ciaran Creagh’s “powerful and unsettling” feature In View, which premiered at this year’s Galway Film Fleadh.
+With the release of Ciaran Creagh’s “powerful and unsettling” feature In View, we revisit Seán Crosson’s review from last year’s premiere at the Galway Film Fleadh.

 The themes of depression and suicide are among the most challenging to portray cinematically.
 They certainly don’t fit easily within mainstream cinema today, with its focus on action, escapism and ‘entertainment’, probably the most overused word in cinema parlance.
 However, challenging narratives engaged with this topic are probably more necessary today in Ireland than at any point in the recent past given the unprecedented numbers taking their lives each year, now exceeding 500 per annum.
 As In View’s director Ciaran Creagh remarked following the film’s premiere in Galway, “There is an onus on us to bring these issues forward”.

 In View is a powerful and unsettling depiction of one woman’s battle with depression and the circumstances that can surround taking the traumatic decision to end one’s own life.
 It is a production clearly built upon extensive research which informs the detailed account given of the lead character’s decline.